 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

-You must make your application within 28 days on which:
+You must make your application within 28 days from the date:

 - the decision was made, or